Lorenz94/omsk-inform/wp-content/plugins/advanced-cf7-db/README.txt

 * Facility to import form related entries from CSV file.
 * Provided filters for excluding particular contact form entry to CF7 DB.
 * Provided filter to add,modify,remove CF7 fields and data before submitting to CF7 DB.
+* You can display the contact form DB data to user by using shortcodes.
+* Generate shortcode using different parameters to display specific data only.
+* For more details checkout the plugin "Shortcode" screen.

 == Commercial Features ==
 **1. Advanced CF7 DB - GDPR compliant**